objectlab/ObjectlabPartyVisualization/bar/README.md

 ### Fixed Screen Size and Other Configurations

 To keep things as simple I decided to implement this with a fixed screen size.
 Our A/V guys at the party location provided screens with 1900x1060 resolution so that is what I used.
-Looking at the source code you will notice several variables being set at the top, `vizWidth` and `vizHeight` are used to set the dimensions of the visualization.
+Looking at the source code you will notice several variables being set at the top; `vizWidth` and `vizHeight` are used to set the dimensions of the visualization.

 Looking at `margin`, `width` and `height`, note that I am using Mike Bostock's [margin convention](http://bl.ocks.org/mbostock/3019563).